Axway/mft-convert/content/en/docs/TransferCFT/concepts/about_transfer_processing/transfer_related_procedures.md

 ---

-    title: Transfer  error procedures
+    title: "Transfer  error procedures"
-    linkTitle: Transfer error procedures
+    linkTitle: "Transfer error procedures"
-    weight: 220
+    weight: 210

----
-You can define parameters so that the Transfer CFT performs certain terminating procedures if a transfer error occurs.
+---You can define parameters so that the Transfer CFT performs certain terminating procedures if a transfer error occurs.
 A transfer error is defined as a problem leading to the Transfer CFT discontinuing the transfer.
 If this occurs, Transfer CFT can initiate one of the two procedures: